 A Northern Saw-Whet Owl recently became a celebrity sensation after hitching a ride to the Big Apple.
 The bird was found nestled among the branches of the iconic Rockefeller Center Christmas Tree on Wednesday, November 18th, and quickly took the internet by storm鈥攅ven making the evening news in the New York City area.

 Nicknamed Rocky, the owl was transported to the Ravensbeard Wildlife Center in Saugerties, New York, where director Ellen Kalish she received fluids and 鈥渁 buffet of all-you-can-eat mice.鈥 The owl was hungry and dehydrated after presumably being trapped in the tree since it was cut down in Oneonta, New York, but otherwise had a clean bill of health.
 She was released back into the wild at sunset on Tuesday, November 24th.
+It鈥檚 rather uncommon鈥攁lthough not unheard of鈥攖o find a live owl nestled in your own Christmas tree.
+But as the holiday season arrives, Rocky serves as an important reminder to decorate and celebrate in a bird-friendly way.

-Along with checking Christmas trees for any hitchiking owls, there are several easy ways to celebrate the season in a bird-friendly way.
+Along with checking Christmas trees for any hitchhiking owls, there are several easy ways to celebrate the season in a bird-friendly way.
 Tiffany Dicks, a rehabilitator with the nonprofit, recommends checking outdoor decorations consistently and avoiding materials like fake snow, netting, or wires that could potentially entangle birds this holiday season. 鈥淎nything that鈥檚 like string is going to be hazardous to wildlife,鈥 she says. 鈥淚 haven鈥檛 heard of any raptors getting caught in Christmas lights, but any time you鈥檙e decorating with something like that, just be cautious and keep an eye on it.
 If you care about wildlife, just check your decorations now and then.鈥

 Other common outdoor decorations include synthetic garlands, wreaths, and ornaments meant to mimic the beauty of the natural world.
 Fake mistletoe and plastic winterberry sprigs are designed to look picture-perfect to humans.
-But 约炮视频 Director of Bird-Friendly Communities John Rowden warns that this lifelike decor should be used with caution: Birds may like the look of it, too.
+But former 约炮视频 Director of Bird-Friendly Communities John Rowden warns that this lifelike decor should be used with caution: Birds may like the look of it, too.

 鈥淚f it鈥檚 something that鈥檚 meant to be convincing to us, avoid putting it out where it might confuse a bird as well,鈥 Rowden says. 鈥淭here are a lot of plants that produce small red berries because they will be attractive to birds and will get their seeds dispersed, and so if [fake berries] are small and red, I could see a bird being attracted to that and potentially ingesting it.鈥